santhosh-george/sage-risk-engine/docs/index.md

 ## Where do I find information on the Risk Models?

 Center for Medicare and Medicaid publishes the Risk adjustment models.
 These models are developed for the different Model Years.
-For more information <a href= "https://www.cms.gov/Medicare/Health-Plans/MedicareAdvtgSpecRateStats/Risk-Adjustors">click here</a>
+For more information <a href= "https://www.cms.gov/Medicare/Health-Plans/MedicareAdvtgSpecRateStats/Risk-Adjustors" target="_blank">click here</a>

 ## Why use SaGe Risk Engine?